CecileRottner/BranchPrice_UCP/doc/pricing_algo.md

    Note that the algorithm only works for min up time L < T (no loss of generality)

-   (2) DP algorithm for 1 unit with min-up/min-down constraints and start-up costs depending on the unit's down time
+   (2) DP algorithm for 1 unit with min-up/min-down constraints and start-up costs depending on the unit's down time  : see details [here](dyn_prog_SUSD.md)